Short Stirling: Surviving aircraft

 During preparations for the laying of the North Sea Link electrical cable in 2017, remains suspected to be of a Stirling were found in the North Sea between England and Norway.

+In September 1977, wreckage of Stirling LK488, which crashed on Mickle Fell in the Pennines on 19 October 1944, was recovered by the RAF.
+In 2023, the tail section from LK488 went on display at the Royal Air Force Museum London, while a fuselage section was placed on display at the Museum's Cosford site.